Deep frying is not the healthiest method of cooking, but learning to deep fry at home is a great way to fix an occasional treat for your family.

-- Unrefined corn oil has a smoke point similar to extra virgin olive oil and is not a good choice for deep frying because it will burn when exposed to high heat for a long period of time.
+- Unrefined corn oil has a smoke point similar to extra virgin olive oil.
+It is not a good choice for deep frying because it will burn when exposed to high heat for an extended period.

 Refined corn oil will be labeled as such.
 This is an ideal oil for deep frying because it has a light flavor and won’t impact the taste or smell of your fried foods.

-This is great for french fries.
-However, if you are frying different things such as fish before french fries, your fries may take on a fishy taste.
+This is an excellent choice for French fries.
+However, if you are frying other things like fish before the fries, they may take on a fishy taste.

-Refined canola oil, a popular oil with home fryers, has a higher smoke point than lard but has a lower heat tolerance than refined corn oil.
+Refined canola oil, a favorite oil with home fryers, has a higher smoke point than lard but a lower heat tolerance than refined corn oil.

-It should be noted that 80% of the canola oil in the United States is made from GMO rapeseed plants.
-It is possible to purchase non-GMO canola oil from some health food stores and bulk suppliers.
+It should be noted that 80% of the canola oil in the United States is made from GMO rapeseed plants; however, it is possible to purchase non-GMO canola oil from some health food stores and bulk suppliers.

 When deep frying with canola oil, be aware that this oil can’t be stored; it’s a once and done product.

-While canola oil can’t take as much heat as peanut oil can, it may be the best oil for frying chicken because you need to leave the food in the oil for a while to get it to crisp.
+While canola oil can’t take as much heat as peanut oil, it may be the best oil for frying chicken because you need to leave the food in the oil for a while to get it to crisp.
 Chicken should always be well done!

 If you like olive oil, there’s nothing sadder than the taste and smell of burned oil.